technofocus-pte/dynmc365cntctcntrpvt/Lab 25/Lab 25 - Resolve, cancel, reassign and merge cases.md

     the case the other cases will be merged into, and then select **Merge**.

+    > **Note:** If give error related to child parent please select different case.

     ![A screenshot of a computer Description automatically generated](./media/image16.png)

-5. Select **OK**.
+6. Select **OK**.

     ![A white background with black text Description automatically generated](./media/image17.png)

-6. To see the merged case, open the case it was merged into.
+7. To see the merged case, open the case it was merged into.

     ![A screenshot of a computer Description automatically generated](./media/image18.png)

-7. Select the **Details** tab, scroll down and you’ll find the merged case listed in the **Merged Cases** section.
+8. Select the **Details** tab, scroll down and you’ll find the merged case listed in the **Merged Cases** section.

     ![A white screen with black text Description automatically